shaohsuanhung/shaohsuanhung.github.io/_pages/about.md

 I also a member of Formula Student (student engineering competition that designing formula style racing car) through my undergraduate study.
 In my leisure time, I am a jogging hobbyist (I was a track & field athlete in high school!) and squash beginner.

-*My research interest covers the following aspects*:
+My research interest covers the following aspects:
 * Egocentric video understanding
 * Robust vision models for real-world application